jassary08/ScImpactPredict/README.md

     --runs_dir official_runs/LLAMA3 \
     --checkpoint  path_to_huggingface_LLaMA3
 ```
-Finally, type `sh train.sh` in the console.
-Wating for the training ends~

-### Testing
 Similar to fine-tuning, prepare `test.sh` as below:
 ```
-python official_test.py \
+python NAIP/v1_resource/v1_test.py \
  --data_path NAIP/NAID/NAID_test_extrainfo.csv \
  --weight_dir path_to_runs_dir
 ```
 Then, type `sh test.sh`.

-## Reproducing NAIPv2 (optional)
+### NAIPv2
-##### Preliminary code and dataset are released at ./v2_resource, detailed instructions will be released after 2025.10.7. 🚀 (Core team members are on vacation 🏖️)
+Check `NAIP/v2_resource/shell/fine-tune.sh` and modify depend on your situation.

-## 🛠️ Technical Support
+## 🛠️ Free Support for Academic Use

-If you would like to conduct **comparison experiments** with NAIP but encounter difficulties in setting up the environment or reproducing the code, we provide **free technical support**.
+To ensure that research comparisons with **NAIP** are carried out under consistent and reproducible conditions, we provide **free technical assistance** for researchers who may encounter challenges in environment setup or code reproduction.

-Simply send us a `.csv` file containing the **"title"** and **"abstract"** fields, and we will return the prediction results to you.
+You may send a `.jsonl` file containing the **"title"** and **"abstract"** fields, and we will return the corresponding prediction results.

+The `jsonl` file template is provided in `./assets/free_inference_template.jsonl`

-- In urgent cases, results can be provided **within one day**.
+- In urgent cases, results can usually be provided **within one day**.
-- This service is free of charge and intended to facilitate **fair, reproducible comparisons** in research.
+- This support is intended solely to facilitate rigorous and reproducible evaluation within the research community and is not available for commercial use or requests.

-📩 Please contact us via [oceanytech@gmail.com].
+- 📩 Contact: [oceanytech@gmail.com]

 ## 📚 Citation